Skip to content

 Unlike other birds that may prefer to fly around or perch on tree branches, these warblers feel more comfortable on the ground.

-The reason for this preference could be that the MacGillivray’s warbler finds food or shelter on the ground.
-It is possible that they have adapted to find insects or seeds that are easily accessible from the ground level.
+This preference could be because the MacGillivray’s warbler finds food or shelter on the ground.
+They may have adapted to find insects or seeds that are easily accessible from the ground level.

 By spending most of their time on or near the ground, the MacGillivray’s warbler has adapted to a unique lifestyle.
 This behavior sets them apart from others.